HEALTHY, DELICIOUS RECIPES, YOUR INBOX.

 Homemade foods are the best gifts a girl or guy could ever ask for when family and friends stop by.
 In my kitchen, it’s no different, and each year, the last week of July, I can always count on a bounty of delicious, unique food gifts arriving during brother’s week.

 As I’ve aptly named it, Brother’s Week is a week-long tradition that began several years ago when my husband’s two eldest brothers decided it would be fun to visit us each year during the week of the EAA AirVenture.
-The fly-in convention held yearly during the last week of July in Oshkosh, Wisconsin, attracts more than 500,000 people and 10,000 airplanes.
-Of course, the brothers asked us first.
-We agreed, and so it became the tradition.

-At the end of those busy event-filled days, the weary and sun-parched brothers return to Lac du Nibiinaabe (our place) for a bit of R&R, home cooking, and a whole lot of great conversations, stories, and BS-ing well into the evening until the next day when they do it all over again.
+At the end of those busy, event-filled days, the weary and sun-parched brothers return to Lac du Nibiinaabe (our place) for a bit of R&R, home cooking, and a whole lot of great conversations, stories, and BS-ing well into the evening until the next day when they do it all over again.

-Over the years, it’s also become the week for our tribe (kids, grandkids, and spouses) to reunite with the brothers (the Uncles) from afar when we all gather for a BBQ on the weekend.
-And, during such occasions, we may also receive drop-ins of cousins, nieces, nephews, grandchildren, and even more family from nearby Wisconsin towns and adjoining states.
-It’s a crazy fast fly-by week that’s filled with cooking, entertaining, visiting, and lots of busy days that end in good spirits yet leave everyone who comes with a heaping dose of having been filled with enough family closeness to tide them over until the excitement builds to do it again in the coming year.
+It’s a wildly busy and fast fly-by week that’s filled with cooking, entertaining, visiting, and lots of busy days that end in good spirits yet leave everyone who comes with a heaping dose of having been filled with enough family closeness to tide them over until the excitement builds to do it again in the coming year.

 The standing joke this past year was, “How many carbs does all that have?”